ShinukiAyato/CC_Nightbot/README.md

 # Custom Command Nightbot
 These custom commands are purely for fun.
-The custom command is ideas from other friends of mine and was coded by me.
+The custom command is ideas from other friends of mine and mostly was coded by me.

 ### You need to know